 - Stonewall Street

-The engagement process for renaming Aycock Lane, Jackson Avenue and Zebulon Avenue has begun with the same process as Jefferson Davis Street.
-The name suggestion survey is now open to residents, property owners and businesses in surrounding neighborhoods through Sept.
-19. Replacement name voting will take place from Sept.
-21 through Oct.
-11. A public unveiling of these three new street names is expected to take place on Nov.
-30 and Dec.
-1.
+The engagement process for renaming Hill Street and Morrison Avenue has begun with the same process as Jefferson Davis Street.
+The name suggestion survey is currently open to residents, property owners and businesses in surrounding neighborhoods.
+A final vote will allow them to select their top three name choices to determine which names will become effective in March 2022.

 ‘This is just one small step’